Publication Instructions of the Doctoral Theses at Turku School of Economics

 You may request a serial number as well as ISBN and ISSN numbers for you publication by filling in an online form (see below step 3 in the process).
 The Library will send you the number after receiving the publication agreement.

-The publishing agreement and the online form can be found from the Library's Guide.
+The word template, the publishing agreement and the online form can be found from the Library's Guide.

 The printing house is chosen freely by the doctoral candidate but it is recommended to use Painosalama which is the printing house tendered by the University.
 The doctoral candidate is responsible for covering the printing costs.
 You may apply for a grant for covering the printing costs from the Turku School of Economics Association.